mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Id: string
     :param Id: **[REQUIRED]**

-      The record identifier of the ProvisionedProduct object for which to retrieve output information.
-This is the ``RecordDetail.RecordId`` obtained from the request operation's response.
+      The record identifier of the provisioned product.
+This identifier is returned by the request operation.